 - If you are age 55 and older, you can contribute an extra $1,000 per year

-- You can receive tax-free distributions from your HSA to pay for qualified medical expenses you incur after you establish the HSA.
+- You can receive tax-free distributions from your HSA to pay for qualified medical expenses you incur after establishing the HSA.
 See IRS publication 502 for an explanation of QMEs.

 - If you take distributions for something other than qualified medical expenses, the amount you withdraw will be subject to income tax and may be subject to an additional 20% penalty.